bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/start.rst

    .. tip::

-      In the Designer you can create test users and assign them the role to test this element, on the Axon Ivy Engine you must create the real users separately (roles can be imported from the designer).
+      In the Designer you can create test users and assign them the role to test this element, on the |ivy-engine| you must create the real users separately (roles can be imported from the designer).

 Anonymous